 Inflammation of the tendons and muscles surrounding the elbow joint is often called “tennis” or “golfer’s” elbow, although anybody moving their elbow repetitively can suffer these conditions.
 Pain on the inside or outside of your elbow occurs if the joint’s soft tissues suffer inflammation from repeated overuse.

 Physical therapy, chiropractic care, therapeutic massage, acupuncture and strengthening/stretching exercises are effective treatments provided by your Midtown chiropractors for all types of elbow pain.
-To schedule an appointment for pain relief with an integrative medical doctor, call Rockefeller Health Medical in New York today at (212) 499-9110.
+To schedule an appointment for pain relief with an integrative medical doctor, call Bryant Park Health Medical in New York today at (212) 499-9110.
 We are located in the 10017 zip code area.